How Much Does It Cost to Treat Penetrating Damp?

 What are the Additional Costs of Treating Penetrating Damp?

 When penetrating damp treated, there may be other jobs you'll want to consider in addition.
-Here are some examples, with the first being necessary in certain cases.
+Here are some examples:

 Exterior Damp Proof Painting

-Upon having a wall or several walls damp proofed (and possibly repaired), it may be necessary or at a minimum advisable to have the surface painted with exterior damp proof paint by the damp proof specialist.
+Upon having a wall damp proofed (and possibly repaired), it may be necessary to have the surface painted with exterior damp proof paint by a damp proofing specialist.
 This job would cost around £100 to £300 for a single wall.

 Drainage Channel